 The last time I saw Chausiku was at her husband’s janazah twelve years ago, before I went to prison.
 The police had investigated Red’s death, of course.
 They never caught his killers.

 I attended the janazah because I was expected to.
 I was practically a member of the family.
 The July sun drummed down onto the mourners gathered at the dusty expanse of the Madera Islamic Cemetery.
 We gathered beneath a green canopy as Red’s body was lowered into the grave.
 Amiri and another brother – AbdulWali, the one whose leg was torn off in an accident not long after – lowered the body into the grave and positioned it on its right side.
 I heard the rattling of the gravel as they arranged it to support the body.

 Amiri was one of my best friends and one of the Five Musketeers.
-I tried to imagine what he must be feeling in that moment but I could not think past the dark, churning foam of guilt and shame that felt like it would squeeze its way out of my very pores and manifest as black ink on my skin.
+I tried to imagine what he must be feeling in that moment but I could not think past the dark, churning foam of guilt and shame that felt like it would squeeze its way out of my very pores and manifest as red ink on my skin.

 Would Chausiku see this memory in my eyes?
 Would she look through me, recognize my guilt, and know me for what I was – a liar and a hypocrite?

 I passed a hand over my eyes and smoothed my beard.
-Jamilah’s words came back to me: “I believe in you.
+My cousin Jamilah’s words came back to me: “I believe in you.
 I always have.”
 Just the memory of those words made me sit up straighter and raise my chin.
 I could do this.
 No problem.

 I got out of the car, walked up the driveway and through the fountain, and rang the doorbell.